mos-nas/mos-releases/README.md

   </picture>
  </div>

-# MOS – a Minimal Operating System for Home Servers
+# MOS – A Practical OS for Homelabs and Self‑Hosting

 _(No, it's not an acronym.
 Or maybe it is.)_